-Thanks to everyone who joined us for the 2022 Ann Arbor SPARK annual meeting where we presented the results of our 2021 work as well as introduced the third iteration of the SPARK Strategic Plan.
+Thanks to everyone who joined us for the 2023 Ann Arbor SPARK annual meeting where we presented the results of our 2022 work.

-- Consulting support and funding to 317 startups that employed more than 887 people all within the Ann Arbor-Ypsilanti SmartZone.
-Of those startups, 119 of them operate from one of SPARK’s two incubators: SPARK Central in Ann Arbor and SPARK East in Ypsilanti.
+- Consulting support and funding to 333 startups that employed 983 people within the Ann Arbor-Ypsilanti SmartZone.
+Of those startups, 101 of them operate from one of SPARK’s two incubators: SPARK Central in Ann Arbor and SPARK East in Ypsilanti.

 Annual Meeting Award Winners

 AlertWatch: Entrepreneurial Services Company of the Year Award

 AlertWatch specializes in clinically proven patient monitoring software solutions.
 Over the past decade, this local healthcare technology company has developed and deployed clinical intelligence and triage solutions across various hospital care settings.
 AlertWatch’s specialized software offerings have earned them four4 FDA 510(k) clearances, enabling monitoring in operating rooms, post-operative recovery bays, ICUs, low acuity units, labor and delivery wards, and now extending beyond hospital walls.
 AlertWatch’s partnership with Ann Arbor SPARK, including seed-stage investment in 2013, has supported the growth of its technology platform, expanded its customer base, and increased its visibility in the healthcare industry.

 In 2022, AlertWatch was acquired by BioIntelliSense, enabling healthcare providers to benefit from the award-winning BioButton® medical grade wearable device, combined with AlertWatch clinical intelligence, for scalable continuous care from in-hospital to home.

 Sartorius: Business Development Project of the Year Award